NightFright2k19/worldorder_raze/readme.txt

 1) Unpack this zipfile (worldorder_raze.zip) into your Raze installation folder.

-2) Specify your Steam and Raze directories when prompted and confirm each input with "Enter".
+2) Specify your Steam directory when prompted and confirm with "Enter".
 No need for any input if you installed Steam in the default directory.
-Otherwise use root directories only, e.g. "C:\Program Files (x86)\Steam" or "D:\Raze".
+Otherwise use root directory only, e.g. "C:\Program Files (x86)\Steam".

+3) You will be given two [Y]es/[N]o choices now:
-3) Choose whether you want to copy over duke3d.grp from World Tour and convert it to Atomic Edition (recommended if you don't own Atomic Edition).
+   a) Choose whether you want to copy over duke3d.grp from World Tour and convert it to
+      Atomic Edition (recommended if you don't own Atomic Edition).
 There might be a UAC popup during this process which you need to confirm.
       In case you have duke3d.grp from Atomic, be sure to copy it to the "data" subdir.
+   b) Choose whether you want to patch the original "Prima Arena" map (E5L8) to make
+      some sections accessible which were cut from the original release.
+There might be a UAC popup during this process which you need to confirm.
+      The original map will be saved as E5L8B.map in case you want to revert manually later.

 4) You can (and should) uninstall World Tour on Steam at this point.
 Also the script file itself (worldorder.bat) is no longer needed.